wilsonmar/wilsonmar.github.io/_posts/2023-03-19-soc2-description.md

 {% include whatever.html %}

+Customers have come to expect to receive, anually, a SOC2 Type II report from external auditors of commercial organizations.

-This sample SOC 2 System Description is given to SOC2 & ISO 27001 auditors as the basis for their SOC 2 Type 2 audit attestation report which our customers expect to receive.
+This sample SOC 2 System Description is customized by the organization for SOC2 & ISO 27001 auditors to use as the basis for conducting their SOC 2 Type 2 audit attestation report.

 There is a possibility that a misstated or inaccurate System Description could result in a qualified opinion.